ostapkharysh/ColonoscopyDetection/README.md

-Technical report, including the following sections: o Scope. o Descriptive analysis. o Data exploration. o Data preparation. o Model learning. o Model evaluation.
+Technical report, including the following sections:
+Scope.
+* Descriptive analysis.
+* Data exploration.
+* Data preparation.
+* Model learning.
+* Model evaluation.

+Also:
-• Any code that you might have used for procedures regarding data management (data preparation, cleaning, integration, etc.) and modelling.
+* Any code that you might have used for procedures regarding data management (data preparation, cleaning, integration, etc.) and modelling.
-• A README document where you explain what files you delivered and the description of each one.
+* A README document where you explain what files you delivered and the description of each one.